 - Brown rice syrup is found to have a Glycemic Index of 98, which is significantly higher than table sugar (having a Glycemic Index of 65) and other sugar alternatives available in the market.
 Consuming foods with high GI can cause sudden spikes in our blood sugar levels, which increases food cravings and eventually leads to obesity.

-- Most of the rice varieties contain considerable amounts of arsenic and brown rice is also not put of the loop.
-Hence, the syrup made from it also contains this toxic chemical to some extent, which is certainly base for our overall health.
+- Most rice varieties contain considerable arsenic; brown rice is not out of the loop.
+Hence, the syrup made from it also includes this toxic chemical to some extent, which is undoubtedly base for our overall health.

-In a nutshell, brown rice syrup can be both good and bad for our health.
-So the key is to use it in moderation.
-Make sure that you do not consume the liquid generously as a sugar alternative.
+In a nutshell, brown rice syrup can be good and bad for our health.
+So, the key is to use it in moderation.
+Ensure you do not consume the liquid generously as a sugar alternative.